Authenticated translation services in Dubai - MOJ certified legal document translation

 What documents do I need alongside the will translation?

-For probate proceedings, you typically need the original will or certified copy, death certificate of the testator, grant of probate or letters of administration from the home jurisdiction, and identification documents of beneficiaries.
-All foreign documents require certified translation and may need attestation depending on court requirements.
-We can advise on the complete document package for your situation.
+For probate: original will or certified copy, death certificate, grant of probate or letters of administration, and beneficiary IDs.
+Foreign documents need translation and may need attestation.
+We advise on your complete package.

 Can you translate wills from any language?

 Yes.
-We translate wills from 43+ languages into Arabic and English.
-Common language pairs include Arabic-English, French-Arabic, German-Arabic, Russian-Arabic, Hindi-Arabic, and Urdu-Arabic.
-Each translator assigned to estate documents has legal specialization and experience with testamentary terminology.
+We translate from 43+ languages.
+Common pairs: Arabic-English, French-Arabic, German-Arabic, Russian-Arabic, Hindi-Arabic, Urdu-Arabic.
+All estate translators have legal specialization.

 Which jurisdiction applies to my situation?